-These 30 Best Weight Loss Foods will help you slim down and regain your health in no time and can also cut your risk for various diseases like heart disease, autoimmune disease, and cancer!
+These 30 Best Plant-Based Weight Loss Foods will help you slim down in no time and can also cut your risk for various diseases like heart disease, autoimmune disease, and cancer!

-There’s one thing all the trendiest diets like The Ketogenic Diet (Keto), Whole 30, Paleo, Eat to Live, and more have in common, and it’s really no secret.
+There’s one thing all the trendiest diets like plant-based, keto, Whole 30, Paleo, and more have in common, and it’s really no secret.

 The easiest path to health, wellness, and weight loss is eating WHOLE FOODS!

 When you cut out processed foods, you’re eliminating dangerous chemicals, preservatives, and additives that can wreak havoc on your body.

 Many experts believe that weight loss comes down to about 80 percent diet and 20 percent exercise, so if you want to lose weight, you want to make sure you’re eating the cleanest diet you possibly can.